ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    as the secret.
 The value of this variable should be then stored in ``src/main/resources/config/application-artemis.yml`` as the value of ``artemis-authentication-token-value``.
+   You can create a global variable from settings on Bamboo.

 #.
 Download the
    `bamboo-server-notification-plugin <https://github.com/ls1intum/bamboo-server-notification-plugin/releases>`__